-Prerequisite(s): BIOL-138, RESP-100, RESP-101, RESP-
+Prerequisite(s): BIOL-138, RESP-100, RESP-101, RESP-120 Corequisite(s): RESP-110, RESP-125, RESP-160

 RESP 110 Airway Management

 The course is designed to provide students with the knowledge and skills needed to effectively assess and treat patients with disorders of the upper and lower airway.
 Knowledge and skills will be confined to the scope of practice of the respiratory-care practitioner.